824zzy/CSE-5360_AI/Task1/README.md

 # Task 1

+## Student Information

+`Name`: Zhengyuan Zhu
+`UTA ID`: 1001778274

+## Program Information

+1. `Programming Language`: Python3
+2. `The structure of code`:
+   1. `data/`: Store the test data of input and heuristic, image as well.
+   2. `find_route.py`: the main entrance for the task.
+   3. `opts.py`: the command line arguments are defined here.
+   4. `utils.py`: helper function and base class.

+## How to run the code

+1. Jump to this directory: `cd [your_path]/Task1`
+2. With heuristic information:
+   - `python find_route.py input1.txt Bremen Kassel h_kassel.txt`
+3. Without heuristic information:
+   - `python find_route.py input1.txt Bremen Kassel`

+## Task 1

 ![Visual representation of input1.txt](./data/visual_representation.gif) Implement a search algorithm that can find a route between any two cities.
 Your program will be called find_route, and will take exactly commandline arguments as follows: